 Everything You Need to Become a Texas Notary, All in One Place

 Welcome to the American Association of Notaries.
-Since 1994, we've helped hundred of thousands of people
+Since 1994, we've helped hundreds of thousands of people

 in Texas and across the country become notaries.
 With our guidance and expertise, you will become